 - Human Flag

-In static training, the emphasis shifts from dynamic movements to maintaining precise, challenging poses that demand significant strength and stability.
-Each static exercise targets specific muscle groups, contributing to overall muscular development and body control.
+Static training focuses on holding precise, challenging poses that require strength and stability.
+Each static exercise targets specific muscles, contributing to overall development and body control.

 Freestyle

-Freestyle calisthenics, also known as barflow, represents the showmanship aspect of calisthenics.
-In a flow, multiple dynamic and static exercises are seamlessly executed one after another, typically on the high bar or parallel bars.
-The essence of freestyle calisthenics lies in the combination of explosiveness, strength, and momentum.
+Freestyle calisthenics, or barflow, showcases dynamic and static exercises performed in a continuous flow, typically on the high bar or parallel bars.
+It combines explosiveness, strength, and momentum.

 Rise of Calisthenics